 Mango Smashed Pavlova with Mango Curd and Passion Fruit.
 The best dessert you will make this summer.
 Or any summer.

 I LOVE Pavlova.
-It just might be my absolute favorite dessert.
+It just might be my absolute favorite Australian dessert recipe.
 Crunchy, creamy, marshmallowy, sweet and the options for toppings are endless.
 And it is super easy to make too.

 I want to thank the amazing people of Australia and New Zealand for the invention of the Pavlova and the ballerina whom it was named after.